ShmoopySoft/Blue-Prism-Telegram-Message-Example/README.md

 4. Set the bot as administrator in your channel
 5. Obtain your channel Chat Id

-Obtaining your Chat Id can be tricky, but the following article was useful: https://programmingistheway.wordpress.com/2015/12/03/send-telegram-messages-from-c/
+Obtaining your Chat Id can be tricky, but the following articles were useful: https://programmingistheway.wordpress.com/2015/12/03/send-telegram-messages-from-c/ and https://medium.com/@xabaras/sending-a-message-to-a-telegram-channel-the-easy-way-eb0a0b32968

 If you completed the steps above, you can now send a message to your channel by issuing an HTTP GET request to the Telegram BOT API at the following URL: